Ankur-Deka/SIGS/README.md

 # File structure
 Your code should include the following elements:
 1. A main file which accepts arguments with argparse.
 Let's call is `main.py`.
-1. The `main.py` can return a data, eg. accuracy, that you would like to compile across runs for different hyperparameter configuration.
-There is a file `dummy_main.py` that you can use for reference.
-2. A function to compile the data returned by `main.py`, let's call it `compile_func`.
+1. A function to compile the data returned by `main.py`, let's call it `compile_func`.
 This function should be able to take the data points iteratively.
-An simple function called is already provided and can be imported as `from grid_search import insert_to_csv`.
+You'd have to call this from `main.py` A simple function called is already provided and can be imported as `from grid_search import insert_to_csv`.
 If you don't wish to compile, this can be `None`.

 # Instructions
 I will walk you through a demo run as described in `dummy_run.py` to explain you the 3 steps for integrating SIGS with your code.
 Open the file and read the following description.
 You can use this file as a template.